sfox38/WhoDunnit/README.md

-# Whodunnit 🕵️
+# Whodunnit

 **A Home Assistant Custom Integration - Know exactly what triggered your smart devices.**

 Ever found a light on that shouldn't be, or a switch that tripped unexpectedly, and wondered: *was that an automation, someone on the dashboard, a physical button press, or something else?* Whodunnit answers that question with a dedicated diagnostic sensor for each entity you choose to monitor.
-Whodunnit itself can also be used to trigger automations which depend on the source context.
+Whodunnit can also trigger automations based on the detected source.

 ---